EstebanLauKoo/SequelizedBurger/README.md

 Eat - da - Burger by Esteban Lau Koo
 =====
-I created a burger logger with a homemade ORM (yum!), MySQL, Node, Express, handlebars using the MVC design pattern.
+I created a burger logger with Sequelize ORM, MySQL, Node, Express, handlebars using the MVC design pattern.

 Used Handlebars to generate HTML.